roflcoopter/viseron/README.md

 **Camera entity**\
 A camera entity will be created for each camera\
 Default state topic: ```homeassistant/camera/{mqtt_name from camera config}/image```\
-Images will be published to this topic with drawn objects and zones.
+Images will be published to this topic with drawn objects and zones if ```publish_image: true``` is set in the config.\
+Objects that are discarded by a filter will have blue bounding boxes, while objects who pass the filter will be green.
+Zones are drawn in red.
+If an object passes its filter and is inside the zone, it will turn green.

 **Binary Sensors**\
 A variable amount of binary sensors will be created based on your configuration.